a5892731/Request_API_SpaceX/README.md

 This version requires MySQL local server (you can create it in XAMPP: https://www.apachefriends.org/pl/index.html)

-if you do not want to create local server, you can get some spacex data in older script  - version 2.0
+If you do not want to create local server, you can get some spacex data in older script  - version 2.0